VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance. She uses these tips to store her own receipts.

 - When you are done, lift the stencil carefully up.
 Wipe off the stencil before going to the next section of wall.

-I actually didn't think this would last very long, but my son has had it on his wall for over 8 years now and it still looks great.
+I actually didn't think this would last very long, but my son has had it on his wall for over eight years now, and it still looks great.
 The trick is to cover it with Mod Podge to make it easy to clean.
-This is a very simple craft you can make in 10 minutes.
+This is a straightforward craft you can make in 10 minutes.

 - light switch